The Death of Events? Think Again.

 5. Virtual Reality

 The current affliction of the event-planning hypochondriac goes by just two letters: VR.
-It’s a deadly diagnoses that will soon have us numbering our days.
+It’s a deadly diagnosis that will soon have us numbering our days.
 Oh, please.
 We’ve been around the block a time or two.
 We’re not falling for it.
 Instead, we’re incorporating VR into our events to give guests an immersive experience they’ll never forget.

 Time time, keep that sympathy card in the junk drawer.
 In-person events are some of the most resilient, disruption-proof categories out there.
 So say it with us: long live events!